hashicorp/terraform-provider-azuread/website/docs/r/service_principal.html.markdown

 * `object_id` - The Service Principal's Object ID.

 * `display_name` - The Display Name of the Azure Active Directory Application associated with this Service Principal.

+* `app_role_assignment_required` - Whether this Service Principal requires an AppRoleAssignment to a user or group before Azure AD will issue a user or access token to the application.

 * `oauth2_permissions` - A collection of OAuth 2.0 permissions exposed by the associated application.
 Each permission is covered by a `oauth2_permission` block as documented below.